2 Days in Salzburg: Explore the Old Town and Have a Day Trip

 Important: Keep in mind that Hellbrunn Palace and Hohenwerfen Fortress are only open from April to November.
 If you’re planning to visit Salzburg outside of these months, it’s a good idea to have some other day trip options in mind.

+Since Hellbrunn Palace and Hohenwerfen Fortress are both located south of Salzburg, you can be visited together on a day trip from Salzburg.
 The best part?
 Hellbrunn Palace is on the way to Hohenwerfen Fortress, so you won’t have to worry about taking any detours or figuring out complicated routes.

 Hellbrunn Palace is just 5 kilometers south of Old Town Salzburg, near the southern district of Morzg, making it the closest day trip from the city.
+40 kilometers further south, you’ll find the town of Werfen, where Hohenwerfen Fortress is located.

 To get to Hellbrunn Palace from Old Town Salzburg, you can either take bus 25, which takes 25 to 30 minutes, or drive, which takes about 10 minutes.
+If you have a Salzburg Card, you won’t have to worry about booking tickets to Hellbrunn Palace or paying for the bus ride.

 For your lunch: there is a restaurant inside the palace grounds.
 This is the most convenient option if you’re using public transportation.

 If you’re driving, there are more lunch options in Werfen, or you can have lunch inside Hohenwerfen Fortress.
+By around 12:30 pm, you should be on your way to Werfen from Hellbrunn Palace.

 If you’re using public transportation, there are several ways to get to Hohenwerfen Fortress from Hellbrunn Palace.

 The most efficient way is to take bus 170 to Hallien and then catch a train to Werfen train station, where you can wait for a shuttle to Hohenwerfen Fortress.
+Alternatively, you can take bus 25 back to the city and then catch a train to Werfen.
+You can check the OBB Scotty web app for more options.

+It’s important to note that you need to reserve a seat on the shuttle to get to Hohenwerfen Fortress.
 You can do this by calling the shuttle service’s phone number, which is listed on the official Hohenwerfen Fortress website’s ‘How to Reach Us’ page, under the ‘train’ section.

 If you’re traveling to Hohenwerfen Fortress by public transportation, please allow for 1.5 to 2 hours of travel time; 30 minutes if you’ll be driving.

 Try to arrive at Hohenwerfen Fortress at least 30 minutes before the Birds of Prey show so you can get a good spot to watch.
+The show takes place at around 3:15 pm during the shoulder season and 4:30 pm during the summer or peak season.

 You can book your tickets to Hohenwerfen Fortress here.